How to Sign up for Health Insurance Under the Affordable Care Act

-IMPORTANT: Make sure to enroll, switch plan, and verify your cost assistance by December 15th for a plan starting Jan 1st.
+Make sure to enroll, switch plans, and verify your cost assistance by December 15th for a plan starting Jan 1st each year.
 Your plan and cost assistance may or may not auto-renew on the 1st of the year.
-Even if you Miss the deadline for the 15th?
-In some state’s you still have until Tuesday, December 23, 2014 to enroll in a plan for the 1st.)
+Even if you Miss the deadline to get covered by Jan 1st, make sure to verify information, change plans, and/or enroll before the end of open enrollment.

-ADVICE: There are lots of ways to sign up for health insurance for 2015, including Private Options outside of the marketplace.
-While some non-marketplace options can help you find a marketplace plan, we always suggest making your state’s marketplace your first stop.
+There are lots of ways to sign up for health insurance for 2015, including Private Options outside of the marketplace.
+While some non-marketplace options can help you find a marketplace plan, we always suggest making your state’s marketplace or Healthcare.Gov your first stop.
 The marketplace is the only way to get cost assistance on premiums and out-of-pocket costs.
 24/7 marketplace assistance is available online, by phone, or in-person (details below).

 After you know your marketplace options, compare them with health quotes outside the marketplace to understand all your options.
 Keep reading for more facts to help you understand the sign up process for the Health Insurance Marketplace and other insurance types.

 Options For Getting Covered Under ObamaCare

 ObamaCare doesn’t eliminate private insurance, it just gives you more options for obtaining it.
 You can san still Shop Outside Of The Marketplace for coverage.
 However, if you make between 100% – 400% of the Federal Poverty Level (FPL) your first stop should always be your state’s marketplace or the official marketplace HealthCare.Gov.
 The marketplace is the only way to qualify for cost assistance, as soon as you sign up you’ll find out if you are eligible.
 You can then compare plans, with cost assistance applied, before enrolling.